jazzi/jazzi.github.io/_posts/2023-08-13-alsa-problem-on-cubieboard2-with-archlinux.md

 Finally the problem is one item named "Right Mixer Right DAC" is muted, unmute it solved the problem.

+---

 ## Configure the system

-1. Set the mirror by edit /etc/pacman.d/mirrorlist and add server Server = https://mirrors.bfsu.edu.cn/archlinuxarm/$arch/$repo
+1. Set the mirror by edit /etc/pacman.d/mirrorlist and add server *Server = https://mirrors.bfsu.edu.cn/archlinuxarm/$arch/$repo*
 2. Edit file /etc/locale.gen and uncomment en_US-UTF8 then run `locale-gen` and `localectl set-locale en_US.UTF8`
 3. Set timezone by run `timedatectl set-timezone Asia/Shanghai`
 4. Add user alarm to group **audio** by `usermod -a -G audio alarm`